MateuszMielniczuk/arch-linux-snapshots/README.md

 ### Restore snapshots from GRUB menu <a name="restore-snapshots-from-grub-menu"></a>

 To enable snapshot restoration from GRUB install `grub-btrfs` package (done in previous steps).
-More info about Snapper configuration and [grub-btrfs](https://github.com/Antynea/grub-btrfs).
+More info about Snapper configuration here: [grub-btrfs](https://github.com/Antynea/grub-btrfs).

 To manually generate GRUB snapshot entries you can run: